5hubham5ingh/js-util/README.md

 ## Why `js`?

-Traditional command-line tools for text processing often rely on specialized syntaxes that can be difficult to learn and remember. `js` replaces this with familiar JavaScript, enabling you to:
+Traditional, numerous command-line tools often rely on specialized syntaxes that can be difficult to learn and remember. `js` replaces this with familiar JavaScript, enabling you to:

 *   **Process standard input with ease:** Treat input as a string and manipulate it using standard JavaScript methods.
 *   **Leverage built-in functions:** Access `JSON.parse`, `JSON.stringify`, `print`, and QuickJS's `std` and `os` modules directly.